 “They are your people, and they love you well,” Magister Illyrio said amiably.
 “In holdfasts all across the realm, men lift secret toasts to your health while women sew dragon banners and hide them against the day of your return from across the water.”
 He gave a massive shrug.
 “Or so my agents tell me.”

 And of course, as Martin has said before, we have a new Dance of Dragons coming up.
 Who could it be between?
-I do believe this is one of many hints that the next Dance of Dragons will be between Jon and Daenerys.
-This skirmish in the fighting pits of Meereen, the new dragon pits like the historic Dance of Dragons, seems to show a hint of what is to come.
-Strong Belwas, basically Daenerys’s wise fool, even tells Dany that horsemeat (Jon) and Onions (Davos) will make her strong.
+I do believe this is one of many hints that the next Dance of Dragons will be between Jon-Bran and Daenerys.
+This skirmish in the fighting pits of Meereen in A Dance with Dragons– Daenerys IV, the new dragon pits like the historic Dance of Dragons, seems to show a hint of what is to come.
+Strong Belwas, basically Daenerys’ wise fool, even tells Dany that horsemeat (Jon) and Onions (Davos) will make her strong.

 A Dance with Dragons – Daenerys IX

 “Horsemeat and onions makes you strong,” said Belwas.